cirorandazzo/callback-breaths/README.md

 - `umap-input_walkthrough.py`
   - Plot examples of the types of traces used for umap input.
   - Note: nearly all of the later embeddings simply use interpolated - UMAP is most useful for determining shape, since duration, timing, etc. can be added back later.

+### exploratory

+In (rough) order of creation.

+- `zero_point.py`
+  - Addressing drift in respiratory trace over the course of a file (ie, non-constant zero point).
+  - I wound up giving up on those files, since it was only the case in 1/4 birds
+- `amplitude_distributions.py`
+  - plot & fit breath amplitude distribution for many files; important step in determining zero point algorithm
+- `pca.py`
+  - How well can PCs explain the shapes of breath traces?
+- `phase.py`
+  - Initial implementation of phase
+  - Some descriptive stuff
+  - First pass at tying into UMAP clusters
+- `cycle_durations.py`
+  - Is mean cycle duration a good baseline for phase computation?